Tennis-Norrie upsets Schwartzman in marathon five-setter at U.S. Open

 Aug 31 (Reuters) - Briton Cameron Norrie claimed his biggest win at a Grand Slam when he came from two sets down to beat ninth seed Diego Schwartzman 3-6 4-6 6-2 6-1 7-5 in the first round of the U.S. Open on Monday.

-Both players served poorly, resulting in 58 break points being up for grabs in total, and 25-year-old Norrie saved two match points in the decider before prevailing after nearly four hours.
+Both players served poorly, resulting in a U.S. Open record 58 break points being up for grabs, and 25-year-old Norrie saved two match points in the decider before prevailing after nearly four hours.

+"I'm pretty tired actually.
+The tennis and the level wasn't that great but I had a good attitude throughout and I was happy with that," Norrie told Amazon Prime.
+"I'm lucky to get through that... it was a tough one."

 Extended rallies and long games were a feature of the match and it was Schwartzman who had the measure of Norrie after the early exchanges, winning four of the last five games in the opening set.